-When choosing an HVAC design, you have the option between different air-handling configurations.
-They are two types: constant air volume (CAV) or variable air volume/flow (VAV/VAF).
+When choosing a residential ducted HVAC design, you have the option between different air-handling configurations.
+There are two types: constant air volume (CAV) or variable air volume/flow (VAV/VAF).
 VAV air conditioning systems are variable systems, which means they have the ability to accommodate for the difference in temperatures between rooms, with a ducted system in place.

 House orientation: understanding heating and cooling with VAV air conditioning